In the Spotlight

 Vietnam War Veterans Health Issues

-Learn about VA support for many health issues
+VA provides support for Agent Orange exposure and its related health issues

-It's important to understand the health care needs of Vietnam War veterans because of the long-term effects of military service during the Vietnam War era.
-If you served during the Vietnam War, you may be at risk of certain health conditions.
+It's important to understand the health care needs of Vietnam War Veterans because of the long-term effects of military service during the Vietnam War era.
+If you served during the Vietnam War, including Veterans who served on Blue Water Navy vessels or Coast Guard ships, you may be at risk of certain health conditions.
 Understanding these needs will allow you to receive better care.

 Learn about these conditions and what to do next to take care of your health.